-At Pritzker Hageman, our fire injury lawyers are dedicated to holding negligent manufacturers accountable and ensuring survivors receive the justice they deserve.
+At Pritzker Hageman, our burn injury lawyers investigate defective propane tanks, valves, regulators, hoses, and grills for burn survivors and families nationwide.
+Our legal team is dedicated to holding negligent manufacturers accountable and ensuring survivors receive the justice they deserve.

 Were You Injured in a Propane Fire?